Demaratus of Corinth

-Demaratus (Δημάρατος), frequently called Demaratus of Corinth, was the father of Lucius Tarquinius Priscus, the fifth King of Rome, and the grandfather or great-grandfather of Lucius Tarquinius Superbus, the seventh and last Roman king.
+Demaratus (Δημάρατος), frequently called Demaratus of Corinth, was the father of Lucius Tarquinius Priscus, the fifth King of Rome, the grandfather or great-grandfather of Lucius Tarquinius Superbus, the seventh and last Roman king, and an ancestor of Lucius Junius Brutus and Lucius Tarquinius Collatinus, the first consuls of the Roman Republic.

 Life

 Demaratus was a Dorian nobleman and a member of the Corinthian house of the Bacchiadae.
 Facing charges of sedition, in 655 BC he fled to Italy, according to tradition settling in the Etruscan city of Tarquinii, where he married an Etruscan noblewoman.
 They had two sons, Lucius and Arruns.

 According to tradition, Demaratus introduced Greek culture to mainland Italy, and brought potters from Corinth; Greek potters worked at Tarquinii and its port, Gravisca.
-Tacitus reported that Demaratus brought literacy to the Etruscans.
+Pliny the Elder and Tacitus reported that Demaratus brought literacy to the Etruscans.
+Strabo reported that he became the ruler of Tarquinii, but this is not stated by other sources, and seems improbable given that his son, Lucius, as the son of a foreigner, had to migrate to Rome to obtain political power.
 According to Pausanias, Demaratus' son or grandson was the first foreigner to visit Olympia, and make a dedication there.

 Descendants

 Through his sons, Demaratus was the ancestor of the Roman gens Tarquinia, and a forebear of several other notable Roman families.
 By blood or marriage, his descendants included the last three kings of Rome, as well as the first two Roman consuls.

 Demaratus had two sons, Lucius and Arruns Tarquinius.
 Arruns died shortly before his father, who accordingly bequeathed all of his wealth to his remaining son, Lucius, unaware that Arruns' wife was pregnant with Demaratus' grandson.
 Thus, in spite of his grandfather's wealth, the child, who was named Arruns after his father, was born into poverty.
 For this reason, he came to be called Egerius, meaning "the needy one."

 Like his father, Lucius Tarquinius married an Etruscan noblewoman, but as the son of a foreigner he was unable to attain high station at Tarquinii.
 At the urging of his wife, Tanaquil, Tarquin migrated to Rome, where even a foreigner might hope to gain rank and influence.
 There he won the favour of the king, Ancus Marcius, and when the king died, Tarquin was chosen to succeed him.
 After subduing the Latin town of Collatia, the king placed his nephew, Arruns, in charge of the Roman garrison there.

 Tarquin's daughter married Servius Tullius, who succeeded him as the sixth king of Rome.
 After a long and prosperous reign, Tullius was deposed by his own son-in-law, Lucius Tarquinius Superbus, the son or grandson of the elder Tarquin.
 An Etruscan legend told of how Servius, aided by the heroes Aulus and Caelius Vibenna, had defeated and killed a group of enemies, including a certain Gnaeus Tarquinius of Rome, perhaps the son of Tarquin the Elder and father of Tarquin the Proud.